Free Access To Email Exclusive ContentGet notified and be the first to know when new & hot content drops

 Immediately the plasmodium parasites are inside your body, they travel to the liver, where they mature.
 Some days later, the mature parasites enter the bloodstream and begin to infect the red blood cells.

+Within 48 to 72 hours, the parasites inside the red blood cells multiply, which causes the infected cells to burst open itself.
 The plasmodium parasites continue to infect red blood cells, leading in symptoms that occur in cycles that last two to three days at a time.

 Malaria is mostly found in tropical and subtropical climates because the climate is favourable for the parasites to live.
 In most parts of sub-Saharan Africa, entire populations are infected more or less constantly with malaria.
 Malaria is also common in Central America, the northern half of South America, and South and Southeast Asia.
 The disease also occurs in countries bordering on the Mediterranean, the Middle East, and in East Asia.